bmiles-development/whetcWhitehatScript/README.md

     },
 };
 ```
-4) Add you privateKey to the privateKey1 variable string to the above code
+4) Add your private key to the privateKey1 variable string in the above code
 5) to do a dry run, comment out these two lines of code in the getMyEtc.js script:
 ```
   var tx = await myContract.withdraw(myAccount, percentPaidToWhiteHats);